Jeff Burke

 Graduate Students

-Lillian Blanchard, B.S. – Graduate Student (matriculated Fall 2021)
+Lillian Blanchard, M.S. – Graduate Student (matriculated Fall 2021)

 Her research interest consists of understanding how interpersonal relationships, such as with parents, teachers, and peer friendships, can impact psychopathology for children with disruptive behavior disorders.
 In her free time, she loves running, traveling, and cooking with friends and family.